Secrets Management

 Secret data

-, add multiple key-value pairs:- Each key will become an environment variable name in your container
+, add multiple key-value pairs:- Each key will become an environment variable name (when using

-- Keys should be in uppercase and contain only letters, numbers, and underscores
+) - For environment variables, keys should be in uppercase and contain only letters, numbers, and underscores

 - Values should be the actual secret values you want to expose